 Missed RMD: Penalty Waivers and Form 5329

 First things first.
 Those who don’t meet the stipulations of their RMD should fix their mistake as soon as possible and make the appropriate withdrawal.
-It goes without saying that you should be sure to calculate your RMD accurately this time around.
+You should be sure to calculate your RMD accurately this time around.

 Requesting a waiver is as simple as sending in a letter of explanation with your Form 5329.
 In your letter, give a clear overview of why you think you qualify for a waiver.
 Including a description of the steps you took to fix this issue is a good idea.
 Don’t send a check for the penalty if you do this, as no payment is needed if you’re attempting to get a waiver.